magento/knowledge-base/src/troubleshooting/miscellaneous/exact-match-search-for-product-not-working-in-adobe-commerce.md

 <ins>Prerequisites:</ins>

-You have products with attribute values `Saga 1`, `Saga 16` in both, Adobe Commerce 2.3 and Adobe Commerce 2.4 stores.
+You have products with attribute values `Saga 1` and `Saga 16` in both Adobe Commerce 2.3 and Adobe Commerce 2.4 stores.

 <ins>Steps to reproduce:</ins>